kkayal/bitlab/README.md

 ## Example 6:

 There is a very simple application in the examples directory, which extracts the color resolution from a real gif file.
-To run it enter the folloeing in the command line
+To run it enter the following in the command line

 ```
 cargo run --release --example gif